codeurjc-students/2019-ServerlessVsSpring/sections/REST-AWS-Spring/README.md

     mvn spring-boot:run
     ```

-With http://localhost:8080/hello we can make the following requests by browser, postman and curl
+With http://localhost:8080/hello we can make the following requests by browser, postman and curl.

 ### Postman